 Their first self-titled album (1969) sold over two million copies and was a worldwide hit – as was their second album, Deja Vu (1970) – but doubts about their ability to duplicate the studio perfection on tour led to the recruitment of Young, together with a bass player and a drummer.

-After two years of touring and a third (live) album, Four Way Street (1971), the members of the band started concentrating on their individual solo projects and at the height of their popularity Crosby, Stills, Nash and Young split up.
+After two years of touring and a third (live) album, Four Way Street (1971), the band members started concentrating on their individual solo projects, and at the height of their popularity Crosby, Stills, Nash and Young split up.

-Over the next ten years they recorded with various permutations, but Crosby, Stills and Nash came to realise that their original combination was a winner and they regrouped for Top 10 albums CSN and Daylight.
+Over the next ten years, they recorded with various permutations, but Crosby, Stills and Nash realised that their original combination was a winner, and they regrouped for Top 10 albums CSN and Daylight.